DIY Experience Map

 When finished, go back and forward at all times.
 You need to correct the initial path if you think it is not natural to that persona and scenario.
 You probably have to re-make that path several times, but it is better if you try to do it in one go the first time -the result will be more natural-.

 Follow the path as many times as you need.
 Each time you go back down the path, you will add different dimensions and elements to your Map.

 Here you have a tentative go-over flow (Each point represents a new repetition of the path):

 How to build and Experience Map from scratch

 a- Initial draft: Finding touchpoints.
-Indicate whether they are positive or negative for that user in that scenario, based on their emotions or thoughts -again follow the think aloud technique which will help-.
-At this point you’ll end up with “delights points” and “pain points”.
-Also, if you didn’t count with a Task Flow, you should identify different interaction phases in this step, this will allow you to group content in a clearer way in further steps.
+Indicate whether they are positive or negative for that user in that scenario, based on their emotions or thoughts -again, follow the think-aloud technique, which will help-.
+At this point, you'll end up with "delight points" and "pain points."
+Also, if you didn't count with a Task Flow, you should identify different interaction phases in this step.
+This will allow you to group content in a more straightforward way in further steps.

-b- Go deeper into the emotions and thought of your simulate user, trying to identify the needs behind them.
-Here you could end up with a very descriptive user “comment” or thoughts.
+b- Go deeper into your simulated user's emotions and thoughts, trying to identify the needs behind them.
+Here you could end up with a very descriptive user "comment" or thoughts.

 c- Identify Interaction flow phases.
 Split the experience into logical units.

 d- Identify all interaction connection types between touchpoints